-(1) Fines may be levied by the appropriate vice-president or designee for all violations of the rules contained in this chapter.
+(1) Fines may be levied by the chief administration officer or designee for all violations of the rules contained in this chapter.
 A current schedule of fines is available from the campus safety office.

 (2) Violators have the right to due process and may appeal to the college parking appeals board created in WAC 132Q-20-265